ALexeyP0708/php_proxy_object/README.md

 - unset - member delete;
 - call - member call;
 - invoke - invoke object or class;
+- toString - converting object or class to string;
 - iterator - assigning an iterator when iterating over the members of an object.